c0derzer0/SPMN/README.md

 # Utility variable is the last variable.
 Other variables are of discrete type
 meta_types = [MetaType.DISCRETE]*5+[MetaType.UTILITY]
 ```
-Pre-process data.
+#### Pre-process data
 This is not required if the data is a numpy ndarray ordered according to partial order
 ```python
 from spn.algorithms.SPMNDataUtil import align_data
 import numpy as np